tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

    }
 ```

 This is the HTTP Trigger Azure Function that use the [**XRM Tool Connector**](https://msdn.microsoft.com/en-us/library/jj602917.aspx#XrmTooling) to connect to Dynamic CRM (on-premises) to retrieve the order status.
 And you might have notice I've a line of code to get rid of the SSL trust connection issue right before the CRM connection.
-This is to allow bypassing the Azure Function policy to make and SSL connection to a self signed cert that being used in the CRM for this POC.
+This is to allow bypassing the Azure Function policy to make and SSL connection to a self signed cert that being used in this CRM test environment setup.
 For production, once you change to the real certificate, you won't need that.

 ```
 public static async Task<HttpResponseMessage> Run(HttpRequestMessage req, TraceWriter log) {